browserengineering/book/book/forms.md

         layout.layout(y)
 ```

-Since `InlineLayout` requires them, let\'s add some of these helper
+Since `InlineLayout` requires them, let's add some of these helper
 functions:

 ::: {.todo}